JadhavDarshan010/Data-Analysis-Project-Dashboard-In-Excel/README.md

 - It helps identify top-performing products, months, and salesmen, as well as low-performing areas that need improvement.
 - The goal is to turn raw sales data into meaningful insights that support better business decisions and future sales planning.
 ## Dataset used
-- <a href="https://github.com/JadhavDarshan010/Data-Analysis-Project-Dashboard-In-Excel/blob/main/Dashboard%20Data.xlsx">Dataset With DashBoard </a>

-- <a href="https://drive.google.com/file/d/1ksfgBZiiRjmv7Fqg5gfUbGu0hbzBMoc9/view?usp=sharing">Dataset With DashBoard </a>
+- <a href="https://github.com/JadhavDarshan010/Data-Analysis-Project-Dashboard-In-Excel/blob/main/Dashboard%20Data.xlsx"> Dataset With DashBoard </a>

 ## Thing's To look For -
 1. Total  Revenue and Total Product Sales (2021 ).